dfkaye/dfkaye-blog/content/demos/calculator/index.md

 ---
-title: "Demo: Calculator App built with the SAM pattern"
+title: "Test Suite: Calculator App built with the SAM pattern"
 date: 2020-12-19T15:31:27-08:00
-lastmod: 2020-12-19T15:31:27-08:00
+lastmod: 2021-01-08T13:26:27-08:00
-description: "Accessible calculator built with the SAM pattern."
+description: "Test suite for an Accessible calculator built with JavaScript using the SAM pattern and dependency injection."

 draft: false

 tags:
 - "SAM pattern"
 - "Accessibility"
+- "JavaScript"
+- "dependency injection"

 # load styles and scripts in strict order